Aiman-Abdullah/How-to-improve-building-deploying-time-in-GitHub-Action/README.md

 # Strapi application

-Recently, I have worked with more than one case where customers were wondering if there is any way to decrease Build/deploy time on GitHub Action.
+How to improve the building & deploying time in GitHub Action.
 The time was quite large for building / deploying to Azure App service.
 And, Total files were large enough (Please see the snapshoot below)
 Note: the time spending was more than 1 hour.